Hitchin representations of Fuchsian groups: Geodesic currents and collar lemmas for Hitchin representations

 We briefly mention some other important work which explore analogies between Hitchin components and Teichm\"uller spaces.

 \begin{enumerate} \item Richard Skora \cite{skora} showed that one may describe Thurston's compactification of Teichm\"uller space in terms of actions of $\pi_1(S)$ on $\mathbb R$-trees.
 Anne Parreau \cite{parreau} constructed a similar compactification of the Hitchin componen by actions of $\pi_1(S)$ on $\mathbb R$-buildings.
 (Her work applies to compactification of much more general character varieties.)
-Marc Burger, Alessandra Iozzi, Anne Parreau and Bea Pozzetti \cite{BIPP-compact} analyzed the Parreau compactification and showed that there is a non-empty open domain of discontinuity for the action of the mapping class group on the boundary.
+Marc Burger, Alessandra Iozzi, Anne Parreau and Beatrice Pozzetti \cite{BIPP-compact} analyzed the Parreau compactification and showed that there is a non-empty open domain of discontinuity for the action of the mapping class group on the boundary.
 In subsequent work, they study the real spectrum compactification of the Hitchin component which admits a continuous, surjective map to the Parreau compactification which is mapping class group invariant, see their survey article \cite{BIPP-survey}.
 Their work depends crucially on the theory of geodesic currents. \item Zhe Sun, Anna Wienhard and Tengren Zhang \cite{SWZ,SZ,WZ} studied Goldman's symplectic form on the Hitchin component.
 They prove an analogue of Wolpert's magic formula in this setting and construct Darboux coordinates for the symplectic structure.
-They also construct a half-dimensional space of Hamiltonian flows which generalize the twist flows on Teichm\"uller space. \item Nigel Hitchin \cite{hitchin} offers a paremetrization of $\mathcal H_d(S)$ as $\prod_{d=2}^k Q^k(X)$ where $Q^k(x)$ is the space of holomorphic $k$-differentials on a Riemann surface $X$ homeomorphic to $S$.
+They also construct a half-dimensional space of Hamiltonian flows which generalize the twist flows on Teichm\"uller space. \item Nigel Hitchin \cite{hitchin} offers a paremetrization of $\mathcal H_d(S)$ as $\prod_{d=2}^k Q^k(X)$ where $Q^k(X)$ is the space of holomorphic $k$-differentials on a Riemann surface $X$ homeomorphic to $S$.
 Unfortunately, this parameterization is not invariant with respect to the mapping class group.
 Fran\c cois Labourie \cite{labourie-cubic} and John Loftin \cite{loftin-cubic} showed that there is a homeomorphism from $\mathcal H_3(S)$ to the bundle of cubic holomorphic differentials over $\mathcal T(S)$ which is equivariant with respect to the action of the mapping class group.
-Recent work of Vlad Markovic suggests that no analogous parametrization exists when $d>3$. \item Fran\c cois Labourie and Greg McShane \cite{labourie-mcshane} proved an analogue of McShane's identity for Hitchin representations, while Nick Vlamis and Andrew Yarmola \cite{vlamis-yarmola} proved an analogue of the Basmajian identity for Hitchin representations.
+Recent work of Vlad Markovic \cite{markovic-nonunique} indicates that Labourie's approach in \cite{labourie-cyclic} will not generalize to produce similar mapping class group invariant parametrizations when $d>3$. \item Bridgeman, Pozzetti, Sambarino and Wienhard \cite[Cor.
+A]{BPSW} showed that $\mathcal H_d(S)$ is an isolated minimum for the $\alpha_1$-entropy functional for the space of quasi-Hitchin representations into $\mathsf{PSL}(d,\mathbb C)$.
+(A representation $\rho:\pi_1(S)\to\mathsf{PSL}(d,\mathbb C)$ is quasi-Hitchin if it is Borel Anosov and can be deformed to a Hitchin representation through Borel Anosov representations.)
+Moreover, they describe the Hessian of the $\alpha_1$-entropy functional at the Hitchin locus.
+Their results generalize work of Bowen \cite{bowen-qf}, Bridgeman \cite{bridgeman-wp} and McMullen \cite{mcmullen-wp} in the quasifuchsian setting. \item Fran\c cois Labourie and Greg McShane \cite{labourie-mcshane} proved an analogue of McShane's identity for Hitchin representations, while Nick Vlamis and Andrew Yarmola \cite{vlamis-yarmola} proved an analogue of the Basmajian identity for Hitchin representations.
 Yi Huang and Zhe Sun \cite{huang-sun} proved versions of McShane's identity for holonomy maps of finite area convex projective surfaces (and for positive representations of Fuchsian lattices). \item Richard Schwartz and Richard Sharp \cite{schwartz-sharp} proved an explicit correlation result for lengths on hyperbolic surfaces.
 Specifically, they prove that given $\rho_1,\rho_2\in\mathcal T(S)=\mathcal H_2(S)$ and $\epsilon>0$, there exist $C,M>0$ so that